Interviews, Reviews, Appreciations

 - In January 2013, Internet radio host The Funky Werepig interviewed Neal Barrett Jr. You may download or stream the interview in MP3 format from this link.
 (Or search for 'Funky Werepig' podcasts on iTunes.)

-- An appreciation of Barrett by Sheila Williams in Asimov's
+- An appreciation of Barrett by Sheila Williams in Asimov's (Wayback Machine link, so give it a minute to load)

 - In February 2012, author and blogger Jay Ridler posted this memory of when Neal Barrett was a help to him as an author